 Non-Movable Objects.
 All non-moveable or fixed objects remaining within the Work Area that have not been contaminated with asbestos must be wrapped or covered with six mil thick (minimum) plastic sheeting.
 Plastic sheet coverings must be completely sealed with duct tape or equivalent.

 Isolation of Work Area.
 The Work Area must be isolated by sealing all openings, including but not limited to, windows, doors, ventilation openings, drains, grilles, and grates with six mil thick (minimum) plastic sheeting and duct tape or the equivalent.
-For Asbestos Response Actions performed in Public Facilities, large openings such as open doorways, elevator doors, and passageways must be first sealed with solid construction, such as plywood over studding, which must constitute the outermost boundary of the asbestos Work Area.
+For Asbestos Response Actions performed in Facilities, large openings such as open doorways, elevator doors, and passageways must be first sealed with solid construction, such as plywood over studding, which must constitute the outermost boundary of the asbestos Work Area.
 All cracks, seams and openings in such solid construction must be caulked or otherwise sealed, so as to prevent the movement of asbestos fibers out of the Work Area.

 Covering of Ceiling, Floor and Wall Surfaces.
-Except as allowed by 454 CMR 28.10(4)(a)8.a through c, ceiling, floor and wall surfaces must be covered with plastic sheeting.
+Except as allowed by 454 CMR 28.10(4)(a)8, ceiling, floor and wall surfaces must be covered with plastic sheeting.
 All seams and joints must be sealed with duct tape or equivalent.
-Floor covering must consist of at least two layers of six mil plastic sheeting, with the edges up-turned to cover at least the bottom 12 inches of the adjoining wall(s).
+Floor covering must consist of at least two layers of six mil plastic sheeting, with the edges upturned to cover at least the bottom 12 inches of the adjoining wall(s).
 Wall and ceiling covering must consist of a minimum of two layers of four mil plastic sheeting.
 Wall covering must extend from ceiling to floor and overlap the up-turned floor coverings without protruding onto the floor.
 Duct tape or equivalent must be used to seal the seams in the plastic sheeting at the wall to floor joints.

 Exception to Covering Requirement Where Surfaces Are Impervious.
 Compliance with 454 CMR 28.10(4)(a)8 is optional where these surfaces are covered by ceramic tile or other impervious materials that are free from holes, drains, cracks, fissures or other openings and which may be thoroughly decontaminated by washing at the conclusion of the work, provided that such action does not result in the passage of asbestos fibers from the Work Area.